Hanhan-23/Balap-inV2Web/README.md

 This project integrates Google Maps.

-Create a Google Maps API Key from Google Cloud Console and add it to:
+Generate a Google Maps API Key from the Google Cloud Console and add it to:

 ```env
 NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=YOUR_API_KEY